marielib/demo_website/README.md

 ### Rename your fork

 Once you've forked it, click on Settings and rename your fork, because probably `hello` is not what you want in your URL.
-Name your new repository: `username.github.io` (but make `username` your username, for instance, I'd use `jlord.github.io`).
-GitHub will host all website files on the `master` branch of a repo with that account name convention.
-Woo!
-More info on that at [pages.github.com](http://www.pages.github.com).

-You can also give it any 'ol name and GitHub will host it using this patter: `username.github.io/reponame`.
-Or you can keep it named `hello` and find it at: `username.github.io/hello`.
+You can give it any 'ol name and GitHub will host it using this patter: `username.github.io/reponame`.
+Or you can keep it named `demo_website` and find it at: `username.github.io/demo_website`.

 ### Make yours live

-1. From your fork's page on GitHub, click the index.html link, then on the next page click Edit.
+1. From your fork's page on GitHub, click the clone button to copy the repository URL to your clipboard.
+2. Clone your fork to your own computer.
-2. Make changes to the HTML so that the site reflects your name and bio.
+3. Make changes to the index.html so that the site reflects your name and bio.
+You might also want to change this README file.
-8. At the bottom of the site, click the Commit button to save your changes.
+4. Add + commit your changes, and push back to GitHub.
+Remember that you are on the gh-pages fork, not the master.

 Now your site is live!
 Go check it out!